flashingstars/alx-low_level_programming/README.md

 Directory 0x0B-malloc_free contains files that utilize malloc free functions.

+Directory 0x0C-more_malloc_free contains more files utilizing malloc function to allocate memory and free function to free memory.

 There are additional README.md files in each directory that helps explain the tasks in detail, main.h files and main.c or _putchar _files that are either used to call functions or are called in functions.